daniela-solange/daniela-solange/README.md

 - 👋 Hi, I’m @daniela-solange
 - 👀 I’m interested in Data Analytics
-- 🌱 I’m currently learning SQL/Postgress SQL
+- 🌱 I’m here to learning

 <!---
 daniela-solange/daniela-solange is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.